alyssamichelle/progress/The Future of JS 2018.md

 You can read more about Vue's origin story [here](https://betweenthewires.org/2016/11/03/evan-you/).

 ***alyssa todo: remove below or write in your own words*** The Vue.js 2 core library is very small (17 kB).
-This means This ensures that the overhead which is added to your project by using Vue.js is minimal and your website is loading fast.
+This means that the This ensures that the overhead which is added to your project by using Vue.js is minimal and your website is loading fast.

 ## React